LT-IntroToAI-SY2526/assignment6-part2-per4-AlexZ-0/a6_part2_writeup.md

 If you could add TWO more features to improve your house price predictions, what would they be and why?

 **Feature 1:**
+Lot Size

 **Why it would help:**
+Larger lots typically increase the value of a property, especially in suburban or rural areas.
+Including lot size would allow the model to better differentiate between houses with similar square footage but different land sizes.

 **Feature 2:**
+Location

 **Why it would help:**
+Why it would help: The location of a house strongly affects its price due to neighborhood quality, proximity to schools, amenities, and local demand.
+Adding location would capture regional price differences and improve the model’s accuracy

 ---